Guuri11/ISI/README.md

 - Speech To Text using Voice input from Wear OS API
 - Text to speech using Wear OS API also
-- Interaction with ChatGPT connecting chats on memory
+- Interaction with ChatGPT connecting chats in memory
 - Ask for refactoring and coding assitance
-- Ask to store a resource in your bookmark
+- Ask to store a resource in your bookmark doing a screenshot
-- Set alarms
+- Set alarms (Wear OS)
+- Fast reply to Linkedin
 - Android & Desktop Client built with Kotlin Multiplatform

 ## 🛠️ Tech Stack